villez/rbcal/README.md

 Possible enhancements, no concrete implementation plan or schedule at the moment:

- * displaying a month range across different years, such as 11-2013 - 03-2014
+ * displaying a month range across arbitrary different years instead of just this year & next year, e.g. 11-2010 - 03-2012
  * options to customize color output or turn it off completely
  * other output formatting options, e.g. specifying the number of columns, suppressing week number display, ...